sarmad-sohaib/Moody/readme.md

 ## Assumptions

 Here are some assumption taken into accoount while developing this project:
 - **Location Permission:** Assumed that user has given location permission.
-Didn’t asked for simplecity.
+Didn’t asked for simplicity.
 Instead, test latitued and longitudes are used to load weather data.

 ## Features